Abdussalam-Mujeeb-ur-rahman/allahisrabb-vid-ux/readme.md

-# ViduX
+# Meet ViduX

-ViduX is a command-line tool that allows you to easily download YouTube videos in different formats and quality settings.
+A is a command-line tool that allows you to easily download YouTube videos in different formats and quality settings.

 ## Features